restspec/restspec.github.io/primer/index.md

 ## REST's Constraints

 The REST architecture is defined by ten constraints, six primary and four supportive.
+Together, the constraints provide the familiar characteristics of the World Wide Web while avoiding architectural pitfalls that could undermine its manageability, scalability, and reliability.

 Here they are at a glance.

 | Constraint                                                               | Definition                                                                                                                                                   |
 |--------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------|